aidanc1266/apcsa-freedom-project/blog/entry02.md

 # Entry 2
 ##### 12/11/23

-Text
-How you have been learning your tool (code snippets, screenshots) I continued using the [guide](https://www.youtube.com/watch?v=o6Xbp2dTEGA&t=3s) I found last blog.
+I continued using the [guide](https://www.youtube.com/watch?v=o6Xbp2dTEGA&t=3s) I found last blog.
 I made a few test items while watching the guide.
 Now, I will be making my own custom items.

 To create these items, I had to traverse through various files.